 - a loss of strength in the thumb joint

-Osteoarthritis is responsible for most arthritis cases in the thumb.
+OA is responsible for most arthritis cases in the thumb.
 This means that the issue stems from gradual cartilage degeneration.

 Before diagnosing thumb arthritis, a doctor